Find the latest construction information and detour routes for the Clement/Tilden Project and the Central Ave project!

 Choose the “Street Safety Concern” option to report a location where you see ongoing traffic safety issues or have narrowly avoided a crash.
 Your report will be used in combination with crash data and equity indicators to prioritize street safety investments, and will help the City end traffic deaths and serious injuries.

-For maintenance issues like cracked pavement, faded paint, inoperative street lights, or broken street signs, please choose the associated option.
+For maintenance issues like cracked pavement, faded paint, inoperative street lights, or broken street signs, please choose the associated option in SeeClickFix.
 Maintenance is a major component of street safety, and we appreciate your help monitoring these issues.

 City information